 Nicolas Gasparotto is blogging about Integration Network WorkCenter and Statistics.

-Chris Webb is giving an example of Microsoft making a big BI-related announcement at the Sharepoint Conference and not PASS, and so ensuring that no-one in the Microsoft SQL Server BI community hear about it.
+Chris Webb is giving an example of Microsoft making a big BI-related announcement at the Sharepoint Conference and not PASS, therefore ensuring that no-one in the Microsoft SQL Server BI community hears about it.

 Wes Brown is very glad to have a new real keyboard.

 Justin Swanhart has a good take on the replication of the NOW() function (also, time travel).

 MySQL is the first choice for a large majority of web applications thanks to its ease of use and low cost of operation.